INTROX-AI/UdAi-Assistant/README.md

 ## 📋 Requirements

 Ensure you have Python installed (preferably Python 3.7 or higher).

-Dependencies are listed in the `requirements.txt` file:
+Could modify the code to make it work with new Google AI Studio functions and grounding***(UPDATE WILL BE COMMITTED SOON)** Dependencies are listed in the `requirements.txt` file: